lgp171188/launchpad/doc/index.rst

 =====================

 Launchpad is a member of the Ubuntu family.
-It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
+It's an open source project that warmly welcomes contributions, suggestions, fixes and constructive feedback.

  * `Code of conduct <https://ubuntu.com/community/code-of-conduct>`_
  * `Get help using Launchpad <https://help.launchpad.net/>`_